OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 In this example, we'll develop code to look for arbitrage opportunities using a day of order book market data.
 You can follow along with this example by downloading the [Jupyter Notebook](code/book/Example_7_Ore_and_Ice_Arbitrage.ipynb).

 The setup for this example is to choose a region, station and reference date.
 Our goal is to find opportunities to buy ore or ice at our chosen station, then sell refined materials for a profit at the same station.
 In this example, we'll use 'Jita IV - Moon 4 - Caldari Navy Assembly Plant' as our station in The Forge region.
-Players familiar with EVE will no this is easily the busiest station in high security space.
+Players familiar with EVE will know this is easily the busiest station in high security space.
 The following cell shows our setup:

 ![Region and Station Setup](img/ex7_cell1.PNG)